DontShaveTheYak/jenkins-std-lib/README.md

 Why use our library?
 * [Less Yak Shaving](https://seths.blog/2005/03/dont_shave_that/) for your team.
-* We fully test and lint this codebase
+* We fully test and lint this codebase.
 * Our Releases and Docs are automated.
 * OpenSource and Free to use.